ans-group/basebot/readme.md

 In order to get the bot service instance you're using to talk to your local bot you'll have to set the `Messaging Endpoint` configuration value under your app settings to the localtunnel URI generated when you start the app in dev mode (using `USE_LT_SUBDOMAIN`)

+Debugging
+---
+To enable verbose logging you can set the `DEBUG` env var to `basebot*`.
+Alternatively, if you have a papertrail account you can set `PAPERTRAIL_HOST` and `PAPERTRAIL_PORT` to your Papertrail host/port (more info [here](https://help.papertrailapp.com/)).
+This is useful if you're not running the server locally and getting at the logs is a bit annoying.

+This project is fully compatible with the VSCode debugger.
+Just press F5 to launch with the debugger attached.
+For more info on debugging with VSCode see [here](https://code.visualstudio.com/docs/editor/debugging)

+Testing
+---
+Tests are written using [Jest](https://jestjs.io/) and stored in the \_\_tests\_\_ directory.
+To test the entire codebase use `npm test`

 Project Structure
 ---
 ### Skills